lecode-official/mvvm-framework/Documentation/QuickStart.md

 ```

 Here we use the `NavigateAsync` method.
 You have to specify the type of the view as the generic parameter.
 Optionally you could pass a `dynamic` object with parameters to the
 `NavigateAsync` method.
-The properties in the dynamic object are automatically matched and assigned to the public properties of the view model with the same name.
+The properties in the dynamic object are automatically matched by property name and assigned to the public properties of the view model.

 Finally, don't forget to add a new button to the main view, which navigates the user to the creation view: